Azure/azure-cli/src/command_modules/azure-cli-network/azure/cli/command_modules/network/mgmt_lb/azuredeploy_test.md

   - create new public IP
   - create new lb using the public IP
   - verify lb is associated with the newly created public IP

+**Create LB and use it in a VM Scale Set **

+  - create new vnet
+  - create new plain lb
+  - create a vmss, referencing vnet and lb
+  - verify vmss is added to vnet and lb